carterdugan/CGFW/README.md

 # CGFW (WIP)
-A simple library that creates an SFML game outline for you.
+A simple framework that creates an SFML game outline for you.
 I made this for myself, but decided it might be worth sharing.

 ## Building
 To build the cgfw library, use the makefile